tatsuya-ogawa/RoboND-DeepLearning-Project/writeup.md

 In order to realize skip connection, the value of the convolution layer is learned according to the decoder layer.
 This is a technique for learning deep convolution which began to be used from [resnet](https://arxiv.org/abs/1512.03385).
+Skip connections enable the network to use images from multiple resolution scales by connecting non-adjacent layers.
+This results in more precise semantic segmentation in the output image.

 ## Hyper Parameters ##
 * Learning rate